bluesky-social/bsky-docs/blog/2024-02-22-self-host-federation.md

 ## Getting Started

-To get started, join the [PDS Administrators Discord](https://discord.gg/UWS6FFdhMe), and check out the [bluesky-social/pds](https://github.com/bluesky-social/pds) repo on Github.
+To get started, join the [PDS Administrators Discord](https://discord.gg/UWS6FFdhMe), and check out the [bluesky-social/pds](https://github.com/bluesky-social/pds) repo on GitHub.
 The README will provide all necessary information on getting your PDS setup and running.